 The Center for the Study of Christianity

 The Center for the Study of Christianity was established in 1999, thanks to the generosity of Hubert and Aldegonde Brenninkmeijer-Werhahn, and dedicated in March 2000, just ahead of John Paul II's historic visit to Israel.
-Since its f the Center has been connected with the Department of Comparative Religion, where Christian studies are taught.
+Since its foundation the Center has been connected with the Department of Comparative Religion, where Christian studies are taught.
 The Hebrew University is a secular institution, and the Center has no religious dimension or theological mission, overt or hidden.
 It is the only institution of its kind in Israel.